 What are the charges?

 Brokerage charges apply for purchases or sales of any investment and these charges can differ depending on the type of investment being traded.
-Brokerage charges are usually a percentage of the value of the transaction.
+Brokerage charges are usually a percentage of the value of the transaction, see table below.

 You can pay for your purchases directly and automatically from your Craigs Investment Partners Cash Management Accounts.
 This ensures that all transactions are paid for within the Trade Date + 2 days (T+2 settlement) timeframe.